Struggling with acne, pimples, and blemishes? Luckily for you, there’s a natural solution to your problem: cleansing bentonite clay face mask!

 - Tips on using homemade clay mask for acne:

-It’s an SOS in dark times when you’ve run of ideas or other options.
+From then on, this mask’s been an SOS in dark times when you’ve run of ideas or other options.

 Yes, this clay face mask doesn’t smell too prettily (I’m not a fan of tea tree), but that’s not what it’s here for anyway.